wrightmat/dnd-eberron/docs/locations/Syrkarn.md

  #location #region [[Sarlona]]

-Five thousand years before the arrival of the Inspired, the nations now known collectively as Syrkarn were the jewels in the imperial crown of old Sarlona.
+Five thousand years before the arrival of the Inspired, the nations now known collectively as the kingdom of Syrkarn were the jewels in the imperial crown of old Sarlona.
 Today, only ancient stonework and half-forgotten legends mark the fall, passing, and rebirth of this land.
 Still, to those who have inherited this seemingly inhospitable kingdom, Syrkarn offers a gift denied to both the warring nations of the past and the Inspired-dominated lands of more recent history.
 To its people, Syrkarn is the promise of freedom.

 Syrkarn is an arid landscape of harsh deserts, lush grasslands, and endless steppes sloping up from the southern extent of the Sea of Rage.
 Its population consists of an almost equal mix of Sarlonan human clans and tribes of eneko — the mongrel ogres who trace their lineage back to the nation of Borunan.

 Though the climate and the isolated life of this land are never easy, the coastal steppes and inland savannah of Syrkarn offer limitless range for animals and agriculture.
 Herds of wild bison and domesticated goats, deer, and horses roam the grasslands, while cultivated fields of oat grass and flax spread across the Itzaina plains and the steppes of the Lamecha lowlands.
 The natives grow a range of vegetable crops, including the gnarled root known as sepse, native to Sarlona and prized for its high nutritional value.
 Exotic spices found nowhere outside Sarlona thrive in the heat of the savannah, as does dreamlily.
 Use of the drug is rare among the Syrk humans, but the eneko (who are immune to dreamlily's narcotic effects) grow it for its medicinal value.
 Harvests are hard in some years, but the clans and tribes of Syrkarn know bounty more often than not.

 ### At A Glance